Georgetown heated igloos

 All Saints has become a local favorite for those looking for a cool bar space with a beautiful patio.
 Last fall, All Saints invested in a bunch of standing heaters to keep its patio going through the fall and winter.

-And while this patio is fall-friendly, it won’t stay open through the winter; they’ll likely only keep it open while the weather is still mild.
+And while this patio is fall-friendly, it won’t stay open through the winter; they only keep it open while the weather is still mild.
 If your heart is set on patio dining here, I recommend calling ahead on the day you want to visit to see if the patio is open.

 3. Jukebox